Colorado Chapter of The Wildlife Society

 Wendy Lanier is a CCTWS student member who is pursuing her Masters degree in Fish, Wildlife, and Conservation Biology at Colorado State University.
 She will be presenting at the upcoming Wildlife Society Annual Conference.
 Her talk will be on boreal toad and amphibian conservation in the southern Rocky Mountain States.
 Wendy plans to be involved with the conference symposium, field trip, and networking events.
 She plans to search for career opportunities at the conference.

-Congratulations to Andrew, Sarah, Wendy, and Mindy!
+Congratulations to Andrew, Sarah, Wendy, and Toryn!
 We look forward to hearing what you learn through these professional development activities.

 Northern Wild Sheep and Goat Council Symposium